The1Krutz/godot-hexgrid-mono/README.md

-# godot-hexgrid
+# godot-hexgrid-mono

-is a [godot](https://godotengine.org/) based framework to build hex map boardgames.
+is a C# conversion of [godot-hexgrid](https://github.com/jeremyz/godot-hexgrid), which is a [godot](https://godotengine.org/) based framework to build hex map boardgames.

 code is based on [gdx-boardgame](https://github.com/jeremyz/gdx-boardgame), which is based on [rustanddust](https://github.com/jeremyz/rustanddust).